dp0812/RansomwareTrend/README.md

 ## Usage Instructions

 ### 0. Clone and Set up the Repo
+The following software packages must be available on your system's path.
+Please ensure you meet the minimum specified version requirements - if listed.
+If not listed, then any version work.

+0. **Prerequisites packages:**
+- 1. GIT

+    git: Essential for cloning this repository to your local machine.
+You can check your installation by running this command in your terminal.
+    ```bash
+    git --version
+    ```

+- 2. JDK

+    Java Development Kit (JDK) with minimum version: 25.0.1.
+This is required for compiling and running the Java source file included in the demo.
+You can check your version with this command:
+    ```bash
+    java --version
+    ```

+- 3. Node.js and npm (Node Package Manager)

+    Node.js and npm: Needed for setting up and running the visual components (e.g., frontend dependencies, build scripts).
+Check versions with these 2 command:
+    ```bash
+    node -v
+    npm -v
+    ```
+- 4. Python3 (Optional Backup Tool)

+    Python 3: Included as a backup utility.
+If your browser fails to correctly display the index.html file (e.g., due to local file restrictions), Python 3 can be used to quickly start a local web server (e.g., using python3 -m http.server - it is specified in this document at the end, but hopefully none of you will have to read that).
+Check with this command:
+    ```bash
+    python3 --version.
+    ```

 Open the terminal of your choice, and go to a directory where it is easy to find for you.
 If you use windows you can also go to a folder of your choice, right click and select open in terminal.